bpatzke/taskpaper-el/README.md

 ## Features

 - Open, create, and edit taskpaper files with (soon-to-be customizable) faces for Projects, Tasks, Notes and Tags.
 - Customization:
   - Priority levels
   - Max and min priority levels
 	- Min default: 1
 	- Max default: 5
 - Focus on a single project or tag.
 (Currently disabled until I can work on it.)

 ### Key bindings:

 	`C-c C-p`     Create a new project.
+Prompt for due date with prefix argument.
-	`-`           New task (on a line with only whitespace).
+	`-`           New task (as the first non-whitespace character on a line, or on a line with only whitespace).
-	`C-c C-i`     Make sub-item (i.e. indent one level) [^1] `C-c TAB`     Make sub-item (i.e. indent one level) [^1]

-	`C-c C-d`     Mark task as done
+	`TAB`         Indent one level.
+Unindent with prefix argument. [^1] `C-c C-d`     Mark item as done.
-	`C-c C-f`     Fold project. [^1]
-	`C-c C-x C-t` Toggle @today tag on item.
+	`C-c C-f`     Fold project.
+Prefix arg -> fold all projects. [^1] `C-c C-x C-t` Toggle @today tag on item.
-	`M-RET`       New task
+	`M-RET`       New task on the next line
-	`M-<up>`      Increase priority.[^2]
+	`M-<up>`      Increase priority. [^2]
-	`M-<down>`    Decrease priority. (disabled temporarily)
+	`M-<down>`    Decrease priority. [^2]
 	`C-c C-x C-p` Focus on project. [^1]

-## To be fixed
+### Expected behavior:
+- **When you type a hyphen** (`-`)
+  - On any blank line regardless of leading/trailing whitespace, or as the first non-whitespace character on a line that has other non-whitespace characters.
+	- Create a new task.
+	  - If the previous line is a Project, indent one level more than the Project.
+	  - If the previous line is a Task or Note, indent to the same level as the previous Task line.
+	  - If the item is already a task, do nothing.
+	  - If the item is a project, do nothing.
+	- Otherwise, just output the hyphen (``-``).
+- **New Project** command (``C-c C-p``)
+  - On a blank line, or a line with only whitespace, prompt for Project title and create new Project.
+  - If the item is already a Project, do nothing.
+  - If the item is a Task, convert it to a Project. (i.e. remove hyphen ``-`` and append ``:``)
+  - If the item is a Note, convert it to a Project. (i.e. append ``:``)
+- Indentation behavior:

-- When you hit return on a project line, the project line indents.
+  - ``M-RET`` -> new task on the next line
-- Update the `-` command to create a task on any blank line regardless of leading whitespace.
-Indentation should be automatically adjusted based on preceding items.
+	- If the current line is a Project, indent the new task to the next level.
+	- If the current line is a Task, indent the new task to the same level as the current line.
+	- If the current line is a Note, indent to the same level as the previous task.
+  - ``TAB``
+	- TBD

+## To Do

+- Make it stop indenting projects when I hit return at the end of the line.
-- Replace "electric-mark" with "new-task" (or something) globally.
+- Replace **electric-mark** with **new-task** (or something) globally.
+- Fix and/or verify that the "Expected behavior" behaves as expected.
 - If a Project starts with a hyphen, it is treated as a task.
-I've fixed this so the "project" face is used, but the item still "behaves" like a task.
+  - I've fixed this so that the "project" face is used, but the item still **behaves** like a task.

-## To be added
+	*Related:* Make a ``taskpaper-project-p`` function?

-- Folding. `(C-c TAB (C-i))` At least Project folding, if not task folding.
+- Add Project folding.
-- When creating a new project with `C-c C-p`, a prefix argument will prompt for a date stamp.
 - Add a flag to control whether tasks are automatically indented after a project.
-Default = t.
+  Default = t. (maybe)
-- Bounds checking on priority levels
+- Add bounds checking on priority levels
 	- Min >= 0
 	- Max <= 100(?)
-- Customization:
+- Add Customization:
   - Faces:
     - Projects
     - Tasks
     - Notes
     - Tags
+  - Indentation (Default=2 spaces)

 ## TaskPaper format